bhavikbhagwani/groupprojectG30/README.md

 ## STARTING OFF

-Make sure you have make installed in your machine to make it easy for you to run certain features such as for testing and generating documentation
+Make sure you have 'make' installed in your machine to make it easy for you to run certain features such as for testing and generating documentation

 ## SETTING VENV